GJSteyn/Corewar/README.md

 ---

 # The VM
 The virtual machine is the “arena” in which the champions will fight.
-It offers various functions, all of which will be useful for the battle of the champions.
+It understands the limited instructions outlined at the beginning of the readme.
+All of them are useful for the battle of the champions.
 Obviously, the virtual machine does allow for numerous simultaneous processes; they asked for a gladiator fight, not a one-man show simulator.

-• If after NBR_LIVE calls to the "live" instruction all the processes alive still are alive,
+• We decrement CYCLE_TO_DIE of CYCLE_DELTA units and we start again until there are no more processes alive.

-• We decrement CYCLE_TO_DIE of CYCLE_DELTA units and we start again until there are no more processes alive
+  If a champion does not call "live" within the time, They are considered dead.

 • The last player who said "live" wins